ska-telescope/ska-rucio-task-manager/tutorial/README.md

 ## Running the stub task

-First, set up your environment by cd'ing into the tutorial directory and sourcing the `setup_enviroment` script:
+First, set up your environment by cd'ing into the tutorial/scripts directory and sourcing the `setup_environment` script from within this directory (required as relative paths are used):

 ```bash
 eng@ubuntu:~$ cd SKAO/ska-rucio-task-manager/tutorial/